Kokan/SAC/readme.txt

 file2:
 PDU-160 ::= BIT STRING  (SIZE (5))

-3.1.17 ERROR: Two SIZEs of BITSTRING  don't have the same limits The size of BIT STRINGs don't have the same limits
+3.1.17 Two SIZEs of BIT STRING don't have the same limits The size of BIT STRINGs don't have the same limits

 example: